hiroyuki-kasai/NMFLibrary/README.md

 Announcement
 ----------
-We are waiting for your contribution.
-Please tell us your NMF solvers written by MATLAB.
+We are very welcome to your contribution.
+Please tell us your NMF solvers written by MATLAB, or your comments and suggestions.

 <br />